jackeylove995/MixTopGame/Assets/XLua/Doc/Hotfix_EN.md

 * Add the Hotfix flag to all types that are most likely to be modified.
 * It is recommended that you use reflection to find all delegate types involved in the function parameters, fields, properties and events, and then add CSharpCallLua.
 * Add LuaCallCSharp to business code, engine APIs, system APIs, and the types to which the Lua hotfix requires high-performance access.
 * Engine APIs and system APIs may be stripped by code (those not referenced by C# will be stripped).
-If you think you may add API calls other than C# codes, these APIs are added to either LuaCallCSharp or ReflectionUse.
+If you think you may add API calls other than C# codes, these APIs are added to either LuaCallCSharp or ReflectiOnGetOrCreate.

 ## Patching